tori0359/docker-pmis-app/README.md

 ## Brief Explanation

-There are three configuration files to use with `docker-compose`:
+There are three configurations available:

 - **docker-compose.yml**
     > This is used for production, it has **4 services**, `WAS`, `SSL`, `File Upload Server` and `Web Server`.